Cameron-Beaulieu/Cameron-Beaulieu/README.md

 ## Feel Free To Reach Out To Me!
 + Feel free to ask about anything above or just how my day's going.
-+ I'm currently looking for an internship for summer 2022, so to all you recruiters out there, hey 😉
++ I'm currently looking for a new grab role in either product management or software engineering, so to all you recruiters out there, hey 😉

 <p float="left">
           <a href="https://www.linkedin.com/in/cameron-beaulieu/"><img height=100 src="https://icons-for-free.com/iconfiles/png/512/sc+linkedin-131965017554733397.png"></a>